hafele/website/navigating_politics.md

 Moreover, recognize that not all facts remain true indefinitely.
 Sometimes, what was once false later becomes true (and vice versa).
 As such, it is often important to reassess our viewpoints as new evidence arises.

->"Blessed be the Lord who believe any mess they read up on a message board." - MF DOOM, <a href="https://www.youtube.com/watch?v=cDYHraHnjJE">Vomitspit</a>
+>"Blessed be the Lord who believe any mess they read up on a message board." - <a href="https://www.youtube.com/watch?v=cDYHraHnjJE">MF DOOM</a>

 ### 3.4 Distinguish Facts From Opinions
 We also need to take care to ensure we are distinguishing facts from opinions.
 Many public personalities and organizations (e.g. news organizations) often tangle fact and opinion, so we should pay close attention to the specific language used when information is presented.
 Besides paying attention to the language used by others, a more direct approach may be to obtain facts directly from primary sources (such as research reports and journalists on-the-ground) rather than through intermediary sources.
 We can first form our own opinions based on the direct facts, and then we can listen to the opinions formed by others.